Table of Contents

 Well, it has come to light that the environmental cost of creating metal straws was just as harmful to the environment as disposing of plastic ones.

-Although reuse plays a huge role in the future of sustainable packaging, it has experienced similar scrutiny in 2021 and 2022 as consumers become more aware of the impacts of reusable products.
+Although reuse plays a huge role in the future of sustainable packaging, it has experienced similar scrutiny in 2023 as consumers become more aware of the impacts of reusable products.

 Customers now need to see much more value in the reuse of products and packaging in order to buy into the sustainability initiative behind it.

-Businesses are now investing more into innovations in reusable packaging designs that do more good than bad for the environment, to better serve consumer demands in long term sustainability initiatives.
+Businesses are now investing more in innovations in reusable packaging designs that do more good than bad for the environment, to better serve consumer demands in long term sustainability initiatives.

 8. Designing for Recycling